Caring For Young Trees

 - Lawn irrigation does not provide adequate irrigation for trees.
 Lawn irrigation or light sprinkling for 5 to 10 minutes waters only a few inches of soil and encourages weak surface roots.

-Learn specifics about your tree species at Canopy’s Tree Library: www.canopy.org.
+Learn specific needs about your tree species at Canopy’s Tree Library: www.canopy.org.

 After planting, through Year 1:

-- Three days after planting, fill the watering basin three times using 10-15 gallons of water.
+- Three days after planting, fill the watering basin three times using a total of 15-20 gallons of water.
 This initial watering is very important as roots are the most sensitive right after planting.

-- For the next 3 weeks, fill the watering basin with 5-10 gallons of water once a week.
+- For the next 3 weeks, fill the watering basin once a week with 5-10 gallons of water.

-- Keep your young tree mulched to suppress weeds and protect young roots from drying out.
+- Note: Keep your young tree mulched to suppress weeds and protect young roots from drying out.